kriszyp/alkali/README.md

 ## Variable API

-The Variable constructor is returned from the `alkali/Variable` module.
+The Variable is main API for creating variables and their derivative.

 ### Variable(initialValue)